n1299cb/Impulcifer-Atmos/README.md

 speakers in a room.
 When testing with HeSuVi copy `hesuvi.wav` into `C:\Program Files\Equalizer APO\config\Hesuvi\hrir`, (re)start HeSuVi and select `hesuvi.wav` from the Common HRIRs list on Virtualization tab.

+## Repository Assets
+Sample measurement data lives under the `data/` directory and reference images used in the documentation are stored in `img/`.
+These assets are kept in the repository for convenience as they are required when running the demo or the unit tests.
+Local helper files such as `atmos_brir for EQAPO.txt` or `webcam.html` have been removed and are ignored via `.gitignore` to avoid cluttering the version history.

 ## Measurement
 BRIR measurements are done with binaural microphones which are also called ear canal blocking microphones or in-ear microphones.
 Exponential sine sweep test signal is played on speakers and the sound is recorded with the microphones at